zeiban/defiance-tools/README.md

 Used to extract and convert audio (Type 9) assets to playable WAV files.

 ### tex2png ###
-Used to extract and convert textures (Type 3) assets to playable PNG files.
+Used to extract and convert textures (Type 3) assets to viewable PNG files.
+Only the largest mipmap is extracted.

 ### mes2obj ###
+THIS IS A WORK IN PROGRESS AND DOES NOT WORK YET
 Used to extract and convert static meshes (Type 4) and related texture assets to OBJ, MTL & PNG files.

-### ski2obj ###
-Used to extract and convert skelatal meshes (Type 7) and related texture assets to OBJ, MTL & PNG files.

 ## Libraries ##
 ### wadlib ###